 Annual Meeting

-10.1.1.
-The Association's annual meeting shall be held at the time and place specified by the Board of Directors.
+The CBA's annual meeting shall be held at the time, place and manner specified by the Board of Directors.

-10.1.2.
-The Board of Directors shall announce or notify by mail the time and place of the general meetings.
+The Board of Directors shall announce or notify by electronic mail the time and place of the general meetings.

-10.1.3.
-Meeting notices must be sent to each member at their last address on record at least thirty (30) days prior to the scheduled meeting or by a notice in the Association's official newsletter, should one exist.
+Meeting notices must be sent to each member at their last email address on record at least thirty (30) days prior to the scheduled meeting or by a notice in the CBA's official newsletter, should one exist.

 Board of Directors Meetings